sgtslaughta/kasm_files/docker-imgs/custom_jammy/README.md

 This will build the image locally.
 Inside the Kasm admin panel, you will specify the image name and tag.

 ### Using the image
-- The first time you use the terminal, you will be prompted to set up Zsh.
-Follow the instructions to set up the Powerlevel10k theme.
-- Enable persistent sessions to retain your settings between sessions.
-- If the persistent storage is enabled, you can usually find it at `/mnt/share/`.
-- `chmod -R go-w /home/kasm-user/.oh-my-zsh` to clear the warning about insecure directories when using zsh.
+- On first login, right-click the desktop and open a terminal
+    - This will run the terminal setup script, setting dark mode and mounting the persistent storage (if present).
 - Useful aliases the `.zshrc` file.
     - `cd` change dir and list it
     - `l` list all files with details